FinDockLabs/guided-matching-examples/README.md

 2. Paste the following JSON into this field
 3. OPTIONAL: Make sure the `<Put here the exact name of your target>` part is replaced with the exact name of the Target
 4. OPTIONAL: You can Copy-Paste the name from the ‘Target’ field in the record for this

+## Contributing

+When contributing to this repository, please first discuss the change you wish to make via an issue or any other method with FinDock before making a change.

+## Support

+FinDock Labs is a non-supported group in FinDock that releases applications.
+Despite the name, assistance for any of these applications is not provided by FinDock Support because they are not officially supported features.
+For a list of these apps, visit the FinDock Labs account on Github.

+## License

+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details